PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 complete mutation evidence.
 The focused gate passes `328 passed, 1 xfailed in 18.26s`; the branch-changed broad gate passes `1630 passed, 1 xfailed in 30.30s`.

+The direct mean-affine pre/post call now retains its unchanged one-key dictionary as `_layout_pass_set_1_mean_affine_prepost_stats`.
+It remains unconsumed and observation-only; both model-only attention selections and the owner's pruning behavior are unchanged.
+The focused gate passes `329 passed in 18.61s`, the branch-changed broad gate passes `1631 passed in 30.12s`, and targeted static validation passes.